MoreThanHidden/InfernalNature/README.md

 Ascended Gem - A gem that creates electicity.
 Gemerator - Create Power from Gems
 Electric Ooze - I'll leave you to find out what magic this holds.
+Ghost of the Ancients - A mob that spawns in the overworld, and dissapears in sunlight.

 -To be Added: